Coconut Curry Butternut Squash Soup Simple Delight

 Red curry paste adds warmth.
 It is key in making this soup taste bold.
 The coconut milk creates a creamy texture.
 I prefer the full-fat version for richness.
 Vegetable broth adds depth.
 I use low-sodium broth so I can control the salt.

 Don’t forget lime juice; it brightens the dish.
 Fresh cilantro and chopped scallions make great garnishes.
 They add color and freshness.
 This simple list of ingredients makes a delightful soup.
-For the full recipe, check out the details in the section above.

 Step-by-Step Instructions